 Summary and prices

 The last real Saab?
-Maybe that’s unfair on later models, but the classic 900 is certainly the last of a particular breed.
+Maybe that’s unfair on the later models, but the classic 900 is certainly the last of a unique breed.
 This superbly engineered Swedish car really is usable and dependable, making it equally suitable for everyday use and family trips out.

-Convertible values are very hard to pin down, because generally they are worth whatever a buyer is willing to pay.
+Convertible values are very hard to pin down, because generally they are worth whatever the right buyer is willing to pay.
 In the very best condition, the 900 Turbo Convertible will go for more than £10,000, but £3000-£5000 can get you a good car.